-3.4 Gateway Commercial District (G)
+3.4 Gateway Residential/Commercial District (G)

-Purpose - The standards of this district are designed to allow for commercial uses in an area that has importance as a scenic entrance to the Town of Richmond.
+3.4.1 Purpose - The standards of this district are designed to allow for both residential and commercial uses in an area that has importance as a scenic entrance to the Town of Richmond.
+Development will be managed to maintain a visually appealing corridor that reflects the rural and historic aspects of Richmond while allowing for growth.
 The rural character of the northern approach to the Town will be enhanced by carefully planned commercial development, and urban strip development will be avoided.
 Accesses here will be carefully managed, curb cuts will be few, and internal circulation required to avoid impeding the flow of traffic on Route 2.
 Green space, landscaping to screen parking from both Route 2 and other "character of the neighborhood" criteria must be met in order to retain the flavor of an entranceway to a dynamic yet rural and historic small town.